gama33/lol-tracker/README.md

 # projeto-lol
-estudo de uso de API
+estudo do uso de API
+estudo do framework React